 What should I do if I think my child may have special educational needs?

 If a parent has concerns/questions about their child’s needs or the way in which these needs are being met they should contact the Head of Support.

 How is the decision made about the type and amount of support my child will receive?

-The amount of support a pupil receives is dependent on our assessment of particular needs, whether or not they have an existing statement or an Education, Health or Care (EHCP) Plan.
+The amount of support a pupil receives is dependent on our assessment of particular needs, and whether or not they have an Education, Health or Care (EHCP) Plan.
 The support will be given in order to help achieve the best outcomes for the pupil.
 If a pupil is to be withdrawn from a class, parents will be consulted beforehand so that they are fully involved in the process.
-The school has a graduated response to support a child will receive.
+The school has a graduated response to the support a pupil will receive.
 Withdrawal from a lesson is rare and is usually for a speech and language or social skills intervention.

 The graduated approach includes support and challenge for very able pupils through Quality First Teaching, with extension activities incorporated in teachers’ planning.
 Pupils' individual needs are identified through CATS scores data such as high achievement in subject areas, talent in sport or creative subjects, style of thinking and problem solving.
 Specialist interventions are mostly subject based.
 Motivation and challenge is a key factor to their learning.